alex-free/dusk-downgrade/readme.md

 ### Error Failed To Open Handle (No Device) After Checkmate?

-This error occurs on Linux when booting iOS 9.
 Disconnect and reconnect the lightning cable to get past it.
 The error will appear again but be non-fatal and work.

 ### Unable To Successfully Restore Device